St Aloysius' College (Malta): Secondary school

 The secondary school is located on Old Railway Road (Triq il-Ferrovija l-Qadima), Birkirkara.
 It is three storeys high with another storey underground, and incorporates a small inner ground and a large hall which serves as a theatre for cultural events held at the college.
 Such events include the Sixth Form's Soirée, the Secondary School Concert, Talent Nights, and the celebration of other feast days in the Jesuit calendar.
 The college celebrated its centenary in the scholastic year 2007–2008.

-The theatre's stage has been refurbished, and the under-stage area has been professionally upgraded to include modern bathroom facilities, designated make-up spaces, and all-new electrical supplies.
+The theatre's stage has been refurbished, and the under-stage area professionally upgraded to include modern bathroom facilities, designated make-up spaces, and all-new electrical supplies.

 The college is equipped with science laboratories (for physics, chemistry, and biology), computer laboratories, an engineering laboratory, a hospitality/food laboratory, as well as four chapels.
 The chapels are dedicated to Francis Xavier, one of the three most important Jesuit saints, with another being dedicated to the college's patron saint St. Aloysius Gonzaga and La Storta Chapel, a unique chapel in itself.

 Students' council

-The Secondary School has a Students' Council with members elected annually and all students eligible.
+The Secondary School also has a Students' Council with members elected annually and all students eligible.
 It has ten members, two from each form.
 Its president spans fourth/fifth form.
 The council is responsible for most school events, including the organisation of casual days and fundraising activities, among others.